-In 2016 there were two minor party candidates who received at least a million votes: Gary Johnson, running as a Libertarian, won 4.5 million votes and Jill Stein running as the Green candidate, won 1.5 million votes.
-It is common to think of Libertarians as being ideologically closer to Republicans (in part because some high profile Libertarians are former Republicans, e.g. Gary Johnson was the Republican governor of New Mexico before being the Libertarian presidential candidate in 2012 and 2016), while Greens are seen as being ideologically closer to Democrats since Green candidates tend to have platforms that are uniformly to the political left of the Democrats.
+<text>In 2016, there were two minor-party candidates who received at least a million votes: Gary Johnson, running as a Libertarian, won 4.5 million votes and Jill Stein, running as the Green Party candidate, won 1.5 million votes.
+It is common to view Libertarians as ideologically closer to Republicans, in part because some high-profile Libertarians are former Republicans (e.g., Gary Johnson was the Republican governor of New Mexico before being the Libertarian presidential candidate in 2012 and 2016), whereas Green Party candidates are perceived as ideologically closer to Democrats because they tend to have platforms uniformly to the political left of the Democrats.

-Had Johnson’s voters all instead chosen Trump and Stein’s all chosen Clinton, Trump would have now lost the popular vote by only 220,461 votes, rather than the 2,868,686 million by which he actually lost the popular vote.
-Moreover, under this strong assumption, the outcomes would have changed in four states.
-Trump would have won additional electors in Maine, and won Minnesota, Nevada, and New Hampshire for an additional 22 EC votes.
-In contrast, under the above assumptions there are no additional Clinton victories.
-Thus, under the assumptions most favorable to minority party impact, the absence of minority party candidates would have significantly benefited Trump in terms of both popular vote and Electoral College seat share, but still would not have changed the outcome.
-On the other hand, if only Jill Stein did not run, but Johnson remained, Clinton would have likely picked up electors in at least one state, Michigan (Devine and Kopko 2021).
+In 2016, if Johnson’s voters had instead all chosen Trump and Stein’s had all chosen Clinton, Trump would have lost the popular vote by only 220,461 votes rather than the actual 2,868,686 votes.
+Moreover, under this strong assumption, the outcomes would have changed in four states: Trump would have won additional electors in Maine and won Minnesota, Nevada, and New Hampshire, for an additional 22 Electoral College votes.
+In contrast, under these assumptions, there are no additional Clinton victories.
+Thus, under the assumptions most favorable to minority-party impact, the absence of minority-party candidates would have significantly benefited Trump in terms of both popular vote and Electoral College seat share—but still would not have changed the outcome.
+However, if only Stein did not run but Johnson remained, Clinton would likely have picked up electors in at least one state: Michigan (Devine and Kopko 2021).

-But it is unrealistic to assume that all minor party supporters would have shifted their support to a major party candidate if their preferred choice were not in the contest.
+Nevertheless, it is unrealistic to assume that all minor-party supporters would have shifted their support to a major-party candidate if their preferred choice were not in the contest.
 Supporters of minor parties can exhibit negative affect toward both major parties (Abramowitz and Webster 2018), leading to abstention.
-Building upon Lacy and Burden’s (1999) analysis of the 1992 presidential election, Devine and Kopko (2021) estimate, using a multinomial probit model, that about half of the minority party supporters would not have voted had their own candidate not been in the race.
-They also estimate that, among non-abstainers, in 2016 about 60% of the voters who ranked the Libertarian candidate, Gary Johnson, first would have ranked Trump second, and about 32% to 33% would have ranked Clinton second.
-Similarly in 2016, they estimate that about 75% to 80% of the voters who ranked the Green candidate Jill Stein first would have ranked Clinton second, and about 20% would have ranked Trump second.
-Doing the arithmetic, we find that, on balance, at least vis-à-vis the popular vote, minor party candidates in 2016 hurt Trump more than they hurt Clinton.
+Using a multinomial probit model and building on Lacy and Burden’s (1999) analysis of the 1992 presidential election, Devine and Kopko (2021) estimated that about half of the minority-party supporters would not have voted if their own candidate had not been in the race.
+They also estimated that in 2016, among non-abstainers, about 60% of the voters who ranked the Libertarian candidate, Gary Johnson, first would have ranked Trump second and about 32% to 33% would have ranked Clinton second.
+Similarly in 2016, they estimated that about 75% to 80% of voters who ranked the Green Party candidate Jill Stein first would have ranked Clinton second and about 20% would have ranked Trump second.
+We conclude that, on balance—at least vis-à-vis the popular vote—minor-party candidates in 2016 hurt Trump more than they hurt Clinton.

-THE PRESIDENTIAL ELECTION OF 2020
+<heading level 1>THE PRESIDENTIAL ELECTION OF 2020